Shades of pink: Paradise pink

 Displayed here is the color paradise pink, a bright, reddish pink.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-1755 TPX—Paradise Pink.

 Pink (Pantone)

 Displayed here is the color called pink in Pantone.

 In Pantone, this color is designated as Pink U.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #U—Pink.

 Pink lavender

 Displayed here is the color pink lavender, a light, strongly purplish shade of pink.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #14-3207 TPX—Pink Lavender.

 Super pink

-Displayed here is the color super pink, a very purple-toned shade of pink.
+Displayed here is the color super pink, a purple-toned shade of pink.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-2625 TPX—Super Pink.

 Crayola colors

 Brink pink

 The color brink pink was formulated by Crayola in 1998.
-Since 2005 it is called pink sherbert.
+Since 2005 it has been called pink sherbert.